Pizza, Beer, and Cigarettes: Plot

-This story takes place in an impoverished district outside Buenos Aires and follows a group of teenage delinquents and misfits: the not-so-bright Megabom (Alejandro Pous), the asthmatic Pablo (Jorge Sesan), the nerdy Frula (Walter Diaz), and Sandra (Pamela Jordan), the pregnant girlfriend of El Cordobés (Héctor Anglada).
+This story takes place in an impoverished district outside Buenos Aires and follows a group of teenage delinquents and misfits: the not-so-bright Megabom (Alejandro Pous), the asthmatic Pablo (Jorge Sesán), the nerdy Frula (Walter Díaz), and Sandra (Pamela Jordan), the pregnant girlfriend of El Cordobés (Héctor Anglada).
 All of them are squatters living together in the same house.
-The group wanders the city and steal in order to survive.
+The group wander the city and steal in order to survive.
 After letting go of their former employer, a crooked taxi driver who paid them a cut of what they could steal from his passengers, Frula and Cordobés steal from a crippled street vendor, which ultimately leads to Sandra being arrested.

 Sandra, because of her pregnancy, starts to think about her future and the life she can make for her expected baby.
 When she is released from jail after a short time inside, she makes Cordobes promise he'll straighten up and find a decent job instead of stealing again.
 In the meantime, she stays with her abusive father.
 Aided by his friends, Cordobés starts looking for more profitable scores, so he can move to Uruguay with Sandra.

 Frula arranges a job with his contact, Rubén which involves stealing a fancy restaurant with unreliable guns.
 Rubén drives them to the spot which turns out to be an ordinary place.
 The stickup goes sloppily and the alarm goes off, urging the five robbers to escape.
 Rubén cuts ties with the others after paying Cordobes a misery for his job.